How To Start A Memoir: 8 Amazing Tips

-Is writing your story the equivalent of sitting down in your living room with a cup of tea and scones and telling a small group of intimates the story of your real life (external), or are you having an internal conversation with yourself while allowing readers to listen in?
+Is writing your life story the equivalent of sitting down in your lounge room with a cup of tea and scones and telling a small group of intimates the story of your life (external), or are you having an internal conversation with yourself while allowing readers to listen in?

 Are you addressing an audience or reflecting in private?
 If you are writing about your childhood, for instance, and you describe a trip to the zoo when you were five-years-old, is the goal to report the facts of the excursion—a relatively descriptive or journalistic aim—or is it something more personal:

-Perhaps reaching into your memory to recapture distant life experiences, discover something unseen at the time or reflect on what it means to you today?
+Perhaps reaching into your memory to recapture a distant experience, discover something unseen at the time or reflect on what it means to you today?

 Whatever you do, your chances of success increase with your awareness.
 At some point in your opening paragraphs, know your primary intent and signal it to the reader.

 If you do that, your reader will look forward to hearing more of what you have to say.

 Writing a memoir is about telling the story from your perspective with an honest account of what was happening.

 Not being honest with your readers or censoring details isn’t beneficial to your story.
 This is even more important if you’re sending your memoir to family members.